 Odor and taste problems often are due to the source of the water.
 High mineral levels are common in Minnesota groundwater, and minerals affect the taste of water.
 Iron and manganese produce a metallic taste to water; manganese can also impart a bitter flavor and can be the cause of an oily-looking film seen on brewed coffee.
-Calcium and magnesium, which are responsible for water being “hard”, actually can make water taste better.
-The water in New Brighton is classified as hard, ranging from 17-20 grains.
+Calcium and magnesium, which are responsible for water being "hard", actually can make water taste better.
+The water in New Brighton is classified as hard, ranging from 17 to 20 grains.

 Odor and taste problems can originate in your own home.
 Water heaters are often a source of offensive odors in water, especially if you are away from home for long periods.
 Flushing or draining the water heater regularly can alleviate this problem.

 If your drinking water does not taste or smell the way you would like, try filling a pitcher with tap water and letting it stand in your refrigerator for a few hours prior to drinking the water.
-This will allow odors to dissipate and better tasting water may result.
+This will allow odors to dissipate and better-tasting water may result.
 Change the water in the pitcher every couple of days.

 Any issues with the taste or odor of your water?
-Send a Citizen Request:
+Send a Citizen Request.

 Did you know that by making just a few simple changes, you can cut your water usage and have a huge impact on our water resources?

 The City of New Brighton Public Works Department flushes all of the fire hydrants connected to the distribution system, public and private, every spring.
 Section 508 of the Minnesota State Fire Code requires inspection, testing and maintenance of fire protection water supplies, which include water lines and fire hydrant systems.
 Fire hydrant systems shall be subject to periodic tests, maintained in an operative condition at all times and shall be repaired where defective.
-Private hydrants are fire hydrants that are located outside of the City of New Brighton Right Of Way and on private property.
+Private hydrants are fire hydrants that are located outside of the City of New Brighton Right-of-Way and on private property.
 If a private hydrant is found to be in need of repairs, it is the responsibility of the property owner to complete the repairs.